Invariant laminations for irreducible automorphisms of free groups: Train track technology

 unless every illegal turn on $\gamma$ is the tip of an INP-subpath $\eta_i$ of $\gamma$, where any two $\eta_i$ are either disjoint subpaths on $\gamma$, or they overlap precisely in a common endpoint (for this terminology compare Convention-Definition \ref{paths} (d)). \end{prop}

 \begin{proof} It suffices to take $r$ to be the maximum of $r_1$ from Lemma \ref{two-INPs} and $r_2$ from Proposition \ref{quote}.
 We then apply the latter to any maximal subpath with precisely one illegal turn.
-If each such subpath contains an INP-subpath, we apply Lemma \ref{two-INPs}. \end{proof}
+If each such subpath contains an INP-subpath, we apply Lemma \ref{two-INPs} to any maximal subpath which contains precisely two illegal turns for which the corresponding INP-subpaths overlap in at least on edge. \end{proof}